jigx-com/jigx-docs-examples/docs/Jig Types/jig_list.md

 This example uses the basic rating configuration to display a `value` with accompanying `text`.
 By default, the rating shows a single star in the primary color. &#x20;

 **Examples:**
-See the full example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/static-data/list-with-rating-value.jigx" target="_blank">GitHub</a>.
+See the full example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/static-data/list-with-rating-value.jigx).
 :::

 :::VerticalSplitItem